HUMAN RIGHTS DEFENDERS AT RISK

 ZAYNAB AL-KHAWAJA - JUDICIAL HARASSMENT & IMPRISONMENTZaynab Al-Khawaja is Bahraini social media activist and human rights defender.
 She has drawn worldwide attention to the peaceful protests in Bahrain through her Twitter postings and other online media platforms.
 On 21 April, 2012 Zaynab was arrested for taking part in a peaceful protest against the continuing detention of her father, Abdulhadi Al-Khawaja.
 She was unable to see her family for more than a week.
-Since 1 May, Zaynab has been brought to court at least 3 times for hearings and new charges to be filed against her, and bail has been denied.
+Since 1 May 1012, Zaynab has been brought to court at least 3 times for hearings and new charges to be filed against her, and bail has been denied.
 On 1 March, 2013, Zaynab was sentenced to prison for 3 months on a charge for which she had previously been acquitted on appeal, and in January 2014, she was sentenced to an additional 4 months in prison for tearing up a picture of the King.
 Zaynab has been repeatedly detained, threatened and abused by Bahraini security forces.
 She was released from prison on 16 February, 2014, but charges remain pending against her.
 In addition to being a leader in the peaceful protests in Bahrain since 14 February 2011, Zaynab has also been on the front lines of documenting the human rights abuses of the Bahraini security forces, including documenting the widespread use of tear gas, bird shot and midnight raids on villages.